fyne-io/terminal/README.md

 # Fyne Terminal

-A terminal emulator using the Fyne toolkit, supports Linux and Windows.
+A terminal emulator using the Fyne toolkit, supports Linux, macOS, Windows and BSD.

 Running on Linux with a custom zsh theme.
 <img alt="screenshot" src="img/linux.png" width="929" />